alphagov/gsp/docs/gds-supported-platform/gsp-service-operator.md

 You will be able to access the URL of the Bucket from inside your pod using `cat /secrets/S3BucketURL`.

-When the Principal creation is handled a role like svcop-sandbox-sandbox-gsp-service-operator-test-alexs-test-princ will have been created - in the form of svcop-{cluster}-{namespace}-{resourcename}.
-Your namespace will have an annotation that allows it to access such roles, so you will just need to annotate your pod to assume the role and then do this (for this example we will use `gds sandbox kubectl exec -n sandbox-gsp-service-operator-test alexs-test-pod -it /bin/ash`):
+The service account that the pod runs with will have access to a role that has access to the S3 bucket.
+It should be possible to do the following (for this example we will use `gds sandbox kubectl exec -n sandbox-gsp-service-operator-test alexs-test-pod -it /bin/ash`):

 ```
 / # echo hello > world